-Explicit Knowledge Tactical Knowledge Formal language, including grammatical Personal knowledge embedded in experience statements (words and numbers), individual and involves intangible factors, such as personal beliefs, mathematical expressions, specifications, manuals, etc. Explicit knowledge can be perspective, and the value system.
-It transmitted others. contains subjective insights, intuitions, and readily Explicit knowledge can easily be processed by a hunches.
-Before tacit knowledge computer, transmitted electronically, or communicated, it must be converted into stored in databases. words, models, or numbers that can be understand.
+Explicit Knowledge Tactical Knowledge Formal language, including grammatical statements (words and numbers), mathematical expressions, specifications, manuals, etc. Explicit knowledge can be readily transmitted others.
+Explicit knowledge can easily be processed by a computer, transmitted electronically, or stored in databases. individual experience and involves intangible factors, such as personal beliefs, perspective, and the value system.
+It contains subjective insights, intuitions, and hunches.
+Before tacit knowledge is